 SMART Recovery uses a 4-Point Program training that helps those in addiction recovery minimize or overcome their addictive tendencies.
 Whether they’re addicted to alcohol, drugs, food, porn, sex, gambling, shopping, etc., this self-management recovery group aims to educate and empower you to lead a life free from addiction.

-The purpose of SMART Recovery is to help you improve your quality of life by learning how to identify and defeat faulty or irrational thoughts, emotions, and behaviors.
+The purpose of SMART Recovery is to help you improve your quality of life by learning how to identify and defeat faulty or irrational thoughts, emotions, and behaviours.
 The tools used for recovery are based on evidence-based addiction treatment.
-There’s a big emphasis on self-empowerment, directing members to take full responsibility for their thoughts, attitudes, and behaviors.
+There’s a big emphasis on self-empowerment, directing members to take full responsibility for their thoughts, attitudes, and behaviours.

 SMART Recovery educates members on self-reliance and self-empowerment.
 You’re challenged to stop pointing fingers and blaming others for the situations you find yourself in.
 They teach that if you want a good life, you’ve got to do the necessary work to create it.